aneldev/dyna-ts-react-module-boilerplate/README.md

 # About

-This is a Webpack boilerplate for Typescript React Components to use as a module in other apps or other modules.
+Webpack boilerplate for Typescript React Components to use as a module in other apps or other modules.

 Develop, debug, test, Storybook, and distribute React component(s).